jimzhong/oauth-server/README.md

 appsecret | Yes | AppSecret
 code | Yes | the authorization_code
 grant_type | Yes | use `authorization_code`
+redirect_uri | Yes | must match the redirect_uri used for getting the code

 An example of request:
 ```